Azure/AzureDataLake/docs/Release_Notes/2016/2016_08_01/USQL_Release_Notes_2016_08_01.md

 _Example:_

-Let's assume the following file path exists in your ADLS account: `/data/2016/08/01/23/hourlydata.csv` cotaining the word `"test"`.
+Let's assume the following file path exists in your ADLS account: `/data/2016/08/01/23/hourlydata.csv` containing the word `"test"`.

 Please use the following pattern to include the above file in your extract statement: